microsoft/CNTK/Documentation/current_iteration.md

 ## ONNX
 - Improved ONNX support in CNTK.
 - Update ONNX to the latest ONNX from https://github.com/onnx/onnx
-- Cover most vision model such as Resnet, Inception and VGG (Only model saved in V2 CNTK format).
+- Covers most vision models such as Resnet, Inception, and VGG (only model saved in V2 CNTK format).
-- Fix a lot of bugs.
+- Fixed several bugs.

 ## Dependencies
 ### Removed OpenCV dependency from CNTK core.